 The data format that will be expected by this method will be a human-readable text file, which will contain a text-row list of data for issues of common type and subtype.
 A text-row will be a set of Comma Separated Value (CSV) data fields, with these fields in an expected order based on their Issue type - see Appendix A for details.
 Any text-row that does not conform to the expected order will not be processed by Bulk Insert.

 NOTE: All validations will default to “off”.
 If any processing validation flag is “blank”, the processing will assume the validation is turned “off”.
 If populated with “1” the validation is turned “on”.
+The exception to this rule is the 867_04 Date Validation on the Missing Enrollment TXNs subtype.
+This unique validation is defaulted to “on”.
+If the field is “0” the validation is “off”.
+If the field is populated with a “1” or if left “blank”, the validation is “on”.

 Example: Submitting a Bulk Insert